erdogant/bnlearn/docs/source/index.rst

 WORK IN PROGRES!

-*bnlearn* is Python package for learning the graphical structure of Bayesian networks.
+*bnlearn* is for learning the graphical structure of Bayesian networks in Python!
 What benefits does bnlearn offer over other bayesian analysis implementations?

 * build on top of pgmpy library
 * contains the most-wanted pipelines